ktomk/pipelines/README.md

 pipeline is then run against a clean temporary checkout of the current (Git*) repository or TODO: a copy of the working directory (`--vcs "none"`; `--working-dir <directory>`; `--project-dir`).

-TODO: isolate into a temporary directory and mount it instead, re-use `--keep` flag on it, offer management of leftover directories similar to `--docker-list|kill|clean` (session management).
+Isolate files by copying them into the container instead of the mount by using `--deploy copy`.
+This requires `docker copy` with the `-a` / `--archive` option (e.g. docker client 17.12.0-ce).

+Use `--keep` flag to keep containers after the pipeline has finished for further inspection.

+Manage leftover containers with `--docker-list` showing all pipeline containers, `--docker-kill` to kill running containers and `--docker-clean` to remove stopped pipeline containers.
+Use in combination to fully clean, e.g.:

+    $ pipelines --docker-list --docker-kill --docker-clean

+Validate your bitbucket-pipelines.yml file with `--show` which highlights errors found.

+Inspect your pipeline with `--dry-run` which will process the pipeline but not execute anything.
+Combine with `--verbose` to show the commands which would have run verbatim.

+Use `--no-run` to not run the pipeline at all.

 ----

-\* Mercurial is not yet supported, TODO: Git is used as first VCS, if VCS interaction is more clear and/or demand is high, others (e.g. Mercurial) should be supported.
+\* Mercurial support: No yet; TODO(VCS): Git is planned to be used as first VCS test case, after VCS interaction is more clear and/or demand is high, others (e.g. Mercurial) should be supported.
 VCS integration is yet on the TODO list.
+However all references can be used to `--trigger` a specific pipeline including Mercurial bookmarks.

-### Scenarios
+### Usage Scenario

 Give your project and pipeline changes a quick test run from the staging area.
 As pipelines are normally executed far away,